koudy500/envtomllib/README.md

 # envTOMLlib
 `envTOMLlib` is fork of dead project envtoml by mrshu/envtoml.
-But because his project is too old and was not updated at all I decided to rewrite it to newer python version, where tomllib has been in-build.
+But because his project is too old and was not updated at all in last couple of years I decided to rewrite it to newer python version, where tomllib has been in-build.
-So here it is an `envTOMLlib`, where instead of using old toml it is now using python's in-build tomllib.
+So here it is an `envTOMLlib`.
-This library was created on my personal need to use toml configuration format in container-like environments, where environment variables used for project configuration.
+This library was created on my personal need to use toml configuration format in container-like environments, where environment variables are often used for project configurations.

 ## Usage
 1. Usage is same as using in-build tomllib library but instead of importing tomllib (ex.`import tomllib` see details on: [python tomllib docs](https://docs.python.org/3/library/tomllib.html)) you just import envtomllib like this: